Tuesday, December 24, 2019

 and that we might stake our claim

-to the love that still remains…
+for the love that still remains…

-Perhaps then we will find the door
+Perhaps then we might find the door

 that leads back to those days of yore